ECE 231: Early Language and Literacy Development

 Course Description

 This course serves as an introductory methods course in early childhood language and literacy development.
-Students explore the development of language from birth-age 8 and learn effective strategies for promoting language and literacy in the early childhood years, including language development for children who are learning more than one language.
-Students plan and implement developmentally appropriate activities to support language development for infants, toddlers, and preschool age children.
-Students also learn how to create literacy-rich environments for the purpose of supporting young children in developing listening, speaking, reading, and writing skills within young children.
-10 field experience hours required (observation and practice) for completion of this course.
-A passing grade of ‘C’ or above is required for this course key assessment.
+Students explore the typical and atypical development of language from birth-age 8 Students learn , plan, and implement effective strategies and developmentally appropriate activities to promote and support language development for all infants, toddlers, and preschool age children including those with developmental delays and/or disabilities.
+Students also learn how to create literacy-rich environments for the purpose of supporting all young children in developing listening, speaking, reading, and writing skills.
+This course includes 10 field experience hours in the form of observation and practice, which are required for completion.
+A grade of ‘C’ or above is required in this course’s key assessment.
 (3 credits)

 Prerequisites